Learn About LIHEAP in Tennessee

 In Tennessee utility assistance programs like this one are important for low-income households because the summer temperatures can be stifling while the winters can bring brutally cold weather.
 These programs ensure all residents can maintain certain livability standards inside their homes, no matter their financial situations.
 To find out more about this heating assistance program, its eligibility guidelines and the benefits that are provided to qualifying candidates, review the following information.

-Types of LIHEAP Energy Assistance in Tennessee
+Learn About Types of LIHEAP Energy Assistance in Tennessee

 In most counties, the TN Low Income Home Energy Assistance Program (LIHEAP) allots a one-time payment to eligible households that apply for benefits.
 Household members must prove that they are currently earning a low income and struggling to pay for utility costs.
 By proving that a large portion of monthly income is directed to heating or cooling costs, the department can verify that the best way to help the family financially is by providing monetary funds for energy costs.